ivnsch/rust_android_ios/README.md

 You edited something in Rust!
 Now you have to:

 - Update the [C glue Rust implementation file](src/ios_c_headers.rs).
 Orient with the existing code.
-Differently to Android we have to write this glue manually, because there's no library like rust_swig.
+Differently to Android the glue has to be written manually, because there's no library like rust_swig.

 - Build as described in "Build & run".
 Cargo will invoke build.rs, which uses cbindgen to generate the iOS library files.